Tool Descriptions as Context

 How It Works

-- Name.
-Should suggest purpose.
+- Name: should suggest purpose.

-search_knowledge_baseis clear.query_42is not. - Description.
-The most important part.
-Tells the model not just what the tool does, but when to use it and what it doesn’t do.
-This is the context that drives tool selection.
+search_knowledge_baseis clear;query_42is not. - Description: the most important part.
+Tells the model not just what the tool does, but when to use it and what it doesn’t do; this is the context that drives tool selection.

-- Parameters.
-The input schema.
+- Parameters: the input schema.
 Use Schema Steering here; typed parameters with descriptions constrain what the model passes.

-- Return description.
-What comes back and how to interpret it.
+- Return description: what comes back and how to interpret it.
 Often omitted, but it helps the model plan multi-step workflows where one tool’s output feeds another.

 The description is where most of the value lives.
 Compare: